spring-projects-experimental/spring-boot-thin-launcher/README.md

 }
 ```

-In Gradle you also need to generate a `pom.xml` (unless you want to maintain it by hand).
-You can do that with the "maven" plugin, for example:
+In Gradle you also need to generate a `pom.xml` or a `thin.properties` (unless you want to maintain it by hand).
+You can create a `pom.xml` with the "maven" plugin, for example:

 ```groovy
 apply plugin: 'maven'